 Levels 4 and 5: Higher apprenticeships

-Academic equivalent: First year of university (Level 4) or foundation degree (Level 5).
+Academic equivalent: First year of university (level 4) or foundation degree (level 5)

 Assessment methods become more sophisticated at this level, incorporating research projects and comprehensive practical evaluations that demonstrate real-world application of learning.